AsherBond/cato/INSTALL.md

 are possible and may be recommended under different circumstances and will be covered in future revisions of this document.

- The automated install script has been tested on the following variations of linux:
+ The automated install script has been tested on the following Linux distributions:

 #### Name and Version, Amazon AMI used, 32 or 64 bit, login user